easybuilders/easybuild/docs/Contributing-back.rst

   git checkout mybranch
   # make changes...
-  git commit -am "example commit message for additional changes" git push myfork mybranch
+  git commit -am "example commit message for additional changes" git push origin mybranch

 Updating a pull request will trigger Travis to re-test your contribution, and a notification will be sent out to whoever is 'watching' your pull request.

-.. _contributing_back_merging_pull_requests:
+.. _contributing_merging_pull_requests:

 Merging of pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Once your pull request have been given the green light by Travis,
+Once your pull request has been given the green light by Travis and one or more
-and one or more people reviewing have approved the changes, it can be merged into
+people reviewing have approved the changes, it can be merged into
 the ``develop`` branch.
-This can only be done by someone in the EasyBuild
+This can only be done by a member of the EasyBuild *admin* team.
-'*admin*' team.

-Usually, merging a pull request implies that the changes will be part of the next EasyBuild release.
+Merging a pull request usually implies that the changes will be part of the next EasyBuild release.

-.. _contributing_back_review_process:
+.. _contributing_review_process:

 Review process for contributions
 --------------------------------

 Each contribution is thoroughly reviewed and tested before it gets merged in.
-Some aspects of this are fully automated, others require human intervention.
+Some aspects of this are automated, others require human intervention.

+**Only contributions that fulfill the requirements listed below are eligible to be merged**,
-It is important to be aware of all of the aspects of the review process,
+so it is important to be aware of all of the aspects of the review process.
-since **only contributions that fulfill all of the requirements discussed below
-are eligible for being merged in**:

-* unit tests must still pass (see :ref:`contributing_back_review_process_travis`)
+* unit tests must still pass (see :ref:`contributing_review_process_travis`)

-  * more tests must be added when appropriate (see :ref:`contributing_back_review_process_adding_tests`)
+  * more tests must be added when appropriate (see :ref:`contributing_review_process_adding_tests`)

-* backward compatibility should be retained (see :ref:`contributing_back_review_process_backward_compatibility`)
+* backward compatibility should be retained (see :ref:`contributing_review_process_backward_compatibility`)
-* code style must be kept consistent (see :ref:`contributing_back_review_process_code_style`)
+* code style must be kept consistent (see :ref:`contributing_review_process_code_style`)

-  * easyconfigs should be kept consistent across versions & toolchains (see :ref:`contributing_back_review_process_review_pr`)
+  * easyconfigs should be kept consistent across versions & toolchains (see :ref:`contributing_review_process_review_pr`)

-* test reports must be submitted for easyconfig contributions (see :ref:`contributing_back_review_process_test_reports`)
+* test reports must be submitted for easyconfig contributions (see :ref:`contributing_review_process_test_reports`)

-.. _contributing_back_review_process_travis:
+.. _contributing_review_process_travis:

 Test suite (Travis)
 ~~~~~~~~~~~~~~~~~~~

-Each pull request is tested automatically by Travis, and the test result is reported in the pull request.
+Each pull request is tested automatically by Travis and the test result is reported in the pull request.

 **Only pull requests that have been tested and approved by Travis are eligible for being merged!**